Article by John Duncan with casting input from Richard Post and Parker Thompson

 Winston Pure 2 7’9″ 4-wt: Parker says, “This is a rod that will make everyone want to own a short 4-weight.”
 Of creek fishing length, the Pure 2 7’9″ 4-wt will handle a wide range of casting styles and line pairings, but all best fished under about 35 feet.
 It generates moderate line speed with complete control and wonderful response to the caster’s requests.
 If this rod length suits your fishing, look no further.

 G.Loomis NRX+ LP 486-4: This rod wins “Most Surprising” in the category.
 Offering the best lightness-to-length ratio among these rods, this silky caster is the easiest rod to pick up and cast well on your first toss.
-While not quite as even-flexing as the G 884-4, the sweet spot on this NRX+ LP 486-4 is easy to locate and optimal for casting dry flies 20-50 feet.
+While not quite as even-flexing as the GT 844-5, the sweet spot on this NRX+ LP 486-4 is easy to locate and optimal for casting dry flies 20-50 feet.
 It holds the line up nice and high with a loop that is easy to manipulate.
 Stability and feedback are out of this world.
 It will certainly handle a dry-dropper or light nymph rig, but we would choose this model on criteria of dry fly casting, in which it truly excels.

 Sage Classic R8 486-4: This is the slowest action rod in the group, perhaps the least oriented to single dry flies.
 It has a very different personality from the Orvis and Loomis rods of identical length, both of which stand apart for their lightness.
 The Classic R8 486-4 doesn’t hold the line as high as its competitors, but the heavier tip drives through the cast nicely, helping deliver wind resistant or lightly weighted flies.
 It roll casts and mends line with aplomb, so we recommend this model over the others for nymphs, dry dropper rigs and light streamers.
 It is stable, confident and methodical, but not airy light.

-9-foot 4-weights
+9-foot 4-weights (and 8′ 10″)

-Line: Scientific Anglers Amplitude Trout WF4
+Line:Â Scientific Anglers Amplitude Trout Expert WF4

-Orvis Helios F 9′ 4-wt: Lightest rod in the group and best tight loop dry fly caster, we would characterize this model as “medium fast,” with enough backbone to potentially fish from a driftboat (generally verbaden for all but the fastest action 4-weights).
+Orvis Helios F 9′ 4-wt: Lightest rod in the group and best tight loop dry fly caster, we would characterize this model as “medium fast,” with enough backbone to potentially fish from a driftboat (generally verboden for all but the fastest action 4-weights).
 Interestingly enough, there is no 9′ 4-weight in the Helios D series.
 This Helios F 9′ 4-weight occupies middle ground between what you would expect from the Helios F and an imaginary Helios D 9′ 4-wt.
 We love the rod.

 Winston Pure 2 9′ 4-wt: This rod is the slowest in the category and requires the lightest available fly line.
-Even the SA Trout Taper challenges the rod for stability.
+Even the SA Trout Expert challenges the rod for stability.
 Perhaps a double taper would be the ticket.
 Regardless of line pairing, choose this rod only if you seek the most limber 9′ 4-weight for soft presentations inside of 40 feet.
 We recommend this rod only for advanced anglers who enjoy a puzzle.

 Sage Classic R8 490-4: This rangy fly rod requires a heavier line to really groove the mid range casting.
 Our favorite is the Rio Gold XP, which offers top notch loop control and impressive casting efficiency at every distance.
 Outstanding from 25-50 feet, this rod and line combination are equally capable with long leader dry flies, dry dropper and light nymph techniques, the latter abetted by the exceptional roll cast and line mending capability of the rod.
 With this line, the Classic R8 is Rich’s top pick in the rod category for dry fly fishing.